Far North Activities Attractions Travel Guide Weather

 4. Rarawa Beach

 Visiting Rarawa Beach with its incredible squeaky white silicone sand is a great thing to do if you are self-driving up to Cape Reinga.
-It is a very isolated and unspoilt, completely white beach with perfectly crystal clear turquoise blue tropical looking water!
+It is a very isolated and unspoilt, completely white beach with perfectly crystal clear, turquoise blue, tropical-looking water!

 Ahipara